apple/swift-async-algorithms/Guides/Channel.md

 ## Introduction

-`AsyncStream` introduced a mechanism to send buffered elements from a non swift concurrency context into an asynchronous swift concurrency context.
+`AsyncStream` introduced a mechanism to send buffered elements from a context that doesn't use Swift concurrency into one that does.
 That design only addressed a portion of the potential use cases; the missing portion was the back pressure excerpted across two concurrency domains.

 ## Proposed Solution